dfmonaco/rails_presenter/README.md

 ```

 ## How does it work?
-Basically there are two main components the presenter class and the #present helper method.
+Basically there are two main components, the presenter class and the #present helper method.

 ### The presenter class
 You can think of a presenter as a mix between a domain model object and a view template, every method call not defined in the current class will be forwarded to the original domain model object, besides you can access all the view template functionality through the #h method.
 Also the #target method will get you the unmodified original domain model object.